Villavu/Simba/Doc/sphinx/gettingstarted.rst

-Getting started with Simba
+Getting Started With Simba
 ==========================

 This page will help you install Simba and highlight some basic Simba features.

-Installing Simba
+Installing simba
 ----------------

 Installing Simba is pretty straighforward and will only take a couple of